newpatiente2e/docs/docs/15-install-prerequisites.md

 Follow the instructions to [configure your development environment](https://learn.microsoft.com/azure/developer/azure-developer-cli/get-started?tabs=devcontainer%2Clinuxmac&pivots=programming-language-nodejs#configure-your-development-environment).
 The instructions include how to install the Azure Developer CLI and how to configure the DevContainer.

-If you choose to install the prerequisites on your local machine, then ensure you install the following utilities on your computer:
+If you choose to install the prerequisites on your local machine, then ensure you install the following apps on your computer:

 1. The [git](https://git-scm.com/) client.
 1. The [GitHub CLI](https://github.com/cli/cli).